vispz/psvishnu91.github.io/_posts/ml_notes/2022-10-10-linalg-notes.md

 > **_NOTE:_** For full rank matrices only the $$0$$ input vector ($$x$$) can produce the $$0$$ output vector $$v$$.
 There's is always a unique input vector what maps to an output vector.
 For lower rank matrices, many input vectors can fall on the zero ouptut vector.
 The set of input vectors $$\{x\}$$ what fall on the origin or $$0$$ output vector $$v$$ is called the **Null Space** or the **Kernel** of the matrix.

 > **The row space** is the space spanned by the row vectors of a matrix.
 For instance 2x3 matrix spans a 2D space.
-Say we have 2 linearly independent vectors, then the null space of this 2x3 matrix will be a **line what is perpendicular** to both the row vectors.
+Say we have 2 linearly independent vectors, then the null space of this 2x3 matrix will be a **line that is perpendicular** to both the row vectors.
 This can be seen from the definition of the null space.
 It is the space where the input vectors are mapped to the zero vector.
 So the dot product of a row vector and the input vector is zero, in other words it's perpendicular.
 For an $$m \times n$$, matrix the row space sits in a n-dimensional space.
 If the rank of the matrix is r, then the null space is $$n-r$$ dimensional subspace what is perpendicular to the space r dimensional space spanned by the row vectors.

 ## Rectangular matrices and losing dimensions